Marzal/awesome-telegram/README.md

 ### Para encontrar en Telegram

 * @tchannelsbot - Discover the best channels 📢 available on Telegram.
 Explore charts, rate ⭐️ and enjoy updates\!
 TChannels.me
-* @storebot - Helps you discover the best bots 👾 on Telegram.
+* [@StoreBot](https://t.me/StoreBot) - Helps you discover the best bots 👾 on Telegram.
 Explore charts, rate bots and enjoy updates\!
 StoreBot.me

 ### Develop

 * @HttpResponseBot - With this Bot you can get the HTTP status code and the redirects instantly for any website.
 Send me a link.
 * @GithubReleasesBot - A chatbot that notify the user by telegram's message for a followed Github repository's new releases
-* @GithubBot - track GitHub updates.
+* [@githubbot](https://t.me/githubbot) - Get notifications about events in your public GitHub repositories and post comments directly from Telegram.

 ### Utilidades